Signs of criticality in social explosions

 \subsection{A network analysis}

 The results of the previous section, despite being robust, are not directly related to the connectivity between the participants.
-To go in that direction, we have also carried out a study based on networks as detailed in section \ref{net1}.
-First, in figure \ref{activity}, we show the scatter plots for the number of users, number of hashtags, and number of users in hashtags.
-In the bottom part of each plot, it is also shown the average number of users in hashtags.
-We show the results for the movements 9N, Noaltarifazo and 15m.
-The repository for the Occupy Wall Street was not detailed by hours; in consequence, we left this social explosion out of the network analysis.

-As before, we will focus only on the time windows `before' and `during', as our aim is to analyse the transition online-offline.
-The first observation is that the maximum value for the number of users (indicated with arrows) and the maximum number of hashtags do not coincide in all the cases (for example, in 9N).
-The average for the number of users does not have the maximum at the same point either (see 9N and 15m).
-However, from those plots, the circadian activity is clear, as well as the region of maximum activity on the event's day.
+In order to explore that direction, we have also carried out a study based on networks as detailed in the section Methods.
+First, in figure \ref{activity}, we show the {temporal evolution} for the number of users, number of hashtags, and number of unique users using each hashtag.
+In the bottom part of each plot, we show the average number of users using each hashtag.
+As before, we will focus only on the time windows ``before" and ``during", as our aim is to analyse the transition online-offline.
+The first observation is that the maximum value for the number of users (pointed out with arrows) and the maximum number of hashtags do not coincide in all cases (for example, in 9n).
+The average for the number of users does not have its maximum at the same point either (see 9n and 15m).
+However, from those plots, 24-hour-cyclical behaviour seems clear as well as the region of maximum activity on the event's day.